jjohnston-aims/hpc_workshop/day_2.md

 ### curly braces

-expands the contents.
+Used for parameter expansion, or brace expansion.

 TODO: read more about this.
+Why is it useful.

 ### quotes